 The State Department of Education requires that teachers maintain an accurate record of each child's attendance at school.
 Such records must show the specific cause of every absence.
 Whenever a student is absent, a phone call must be received from a parent/guardian prior to the start of each school day.
-Please notify the school nurse of your child's absence by phoning 908-852-7222.
-If no call is received, the school nurse will contact the parent/guardian.
+Please notify the school nurse of your child's absence by phoning 908-852-1894 ext.
+303. If no call is received, the parent/guardian will be contacted by the school nurse.
 Excessive absence may lead to non-promotion.
 Any student absent from class for any reason must make up all the work missed.
 The teacher should be consulted as soon as possible after the absence to develop a plan for completion of any work missed.
 Absences that do not exceed five consecutive days should have all missed work done within five days upon the student's return to school.
-For absences that exceed five consecutive days, arrangements for submitting missed work in a timely fashion should be arranged with the child's individual teacher (s).
+For absences that exceed five consecutive days, arrangements for submitting missed work in a timely fashion should be made with the child's individual teacher (s).

 After eighteen days of unexcused absence, or ten percent of the school year, the student may be retained and will be considered a chronically absent student.
-The Attendance Review Committee will review the student's attendance at this time.
+The student's attendance will be reviewed by the Attendance Review Committee.
 (Please note that absences may be accumulated due to sickness and Covid-19.
 It is imperative that you keep your sick child at home.
 These absences will be taken into consideration when discussing chronic absenteeism.)